-Sometimes an opening forms in the all of the abdomen.
+Sometimes an opening forms in the wall of the abdomen.
 When this occurs, it may result in a hernia.
 A hernia is caused by a portion of the intestines protruding through the opening in the abdominal wall.
 Hernias can also occur when fatty tissue or an organ bulges as it pushes through an opening that could be found in a muscle’s wall or the wall of any tissue in the surrounding area.
 Hernias can be a nuisance, popping in and out with exertion.
 If left untreated, a hernia can be extremely painful.
 In some cases, a hernia could lead to serious complications, such as a blockage of the intestines.
 In order to treat a hernia, surgeons often use hernia mesh.
+However, there are two notable non mesh techniques: the Shouldice technique and Component Separation technique.

 What is Hernia Mesh?